anandhakrishnanh/Twilio-Chat-Bot/README.md

 ## To-Do

 1. Add scripts send the text to more than one person
+2. Add a ICBM button to spam the person XD

 ## Common Commands
 These are just common commands that help me ;)